jon-heard/obsidian-inline-scripts-library/cards.sfile.md

 const pile = _inlineScripts.state.sessionState.cards.piles[$1];
 if (!pile)
 {
-	return "Pile not destroyed.
+	return "Cards not destroyed.
 The" +
 		pile_toString($1) + " card-pile was not found.\n\n";
 }
 if ($2 === "y" || popups.confirm(